a-ev/DACE.jl/docs/src/tutorials/setting-up-your-development-environment.md

 This tutorial will run through setting up DACE\_jll.jl, DACE.jl and the DACE C++ library for development locally.
 It has been tested on Linux.

+After running this tutorial, you should be able to make changes to the C++ code that defines the DACE Julia interface, compile those changes and test them via the DACE.jl Julia package locally.

 This is based on the upstream binary builder documention for how to develop locally:

 - [https://docs.binarybuilder.org/stable/building/#Building-and-testing-JLL-packages-locally](https://docs.binarybuilder.org/stable/building/#Building-and-testing-JLL-packages-locally)